Anorexia and bulimia require treatment by a psychologist or psychotherapist who has specialized knowledge and training in eating disorders.

 Therapists with formal training, hospital experience in an eating disorders program and/or specialized certification will be able to provide effective treatment.
 Those who also belong to professional associations, attend continuing education and stay current on the latest research and literature are likely professionals who are very dedicated to the eating disorders field and have the highest level of knowledge and specialization.

-The eating disorder therapists at Lees Psychological Services are experts that maintain a strong commitment to providing high level, quality treatment for eating disorders.
+Dr. Lees is a recognized expert that maintains a strong commitment to providing high level, quality treatment for eating disorders.